Are you a tradesperson? Join WE Pro

 Linseed or Tung Oil

 Pure linseed oil or tung oil is better suited for treating hardwood worktops as they penetrate timber more effectively than other natural oils.
+Though it may take a long time, these rub-in oils will naturally dry or cure on their own.

 These oils provide the base for many popular worktop oils, but with the addition of extra salts and added chemicals to help the curing process.